Like or Share

 (2) Rich, relevant and engaging content

 Unlike conventional media in which you can develop a TVC or a key visual for a press advertisement, and use it for 3 to 4 months, users of social media demand you to generate and deliver new exciting news all the time.
 That is where the concept of ‘Always On’ is created.
 A brand in social media must always keep communicating with the user.
-It must bombard the user with new and exciting news that the user will want to share with others.
+It must bombard the user with the new and exciting news that the user will want to share with others.
 But why should the user care about the news?
 What is in it for the user?
-That is where rich, relevant and engaging content comes in.
+That is where rich, relevant, and engaging content comes in.
 Your brand has a personality, there is a reason why humans connect with your brand, a reason they believe in it.
-Make that reason relevant in social media.
+Make that reason relevant to social media.
 Make content that will build a strong relationship between your brand and the consumer.

 A great example of a successful brand page on Facebook is that of L’Oreal.
-With interactive campaigns, rich and relevant posts, the brand is building a league of L’Oreal loyalists in social media who love the content, share and care about the brand.
+With interactive campaigns, rich and relevant posts, the brand is building a league of L’Oreal loyalists in social media who love the content, share, and care about the brand.
 Beauty brands are about expertise and L’Oreal portrays the image of a beauty brand through its content.

 Another successful brand in social media is Oreo.
 It is amazing how a chocolate cookie can be so much fun and can engage millions of cookie lovers online.
 Again, rich engaging content that the users love.